Fitness to study | University of Oxford

 Each College will have a Fitness to Study policy and procedure.
 It can be found on the College website, your student handbook or by asking the College Office.
 It is important to have a copy of this policy if you are subject to the procedure so you can understand the different stages and what you may be asked to do.
 If you need help finding or navigating the process then email us.

 The Fitness to Study process usually starts at College level and is initiated if a College feels a student is not meeting certain academic demands.
-These can include meeting deadlines, consistently attaining below a certain mark for assessments or can be based around behaviours.
+These can include meeting deadlines or consistently attaining below a certain mark for assessments, or can be based around behaviours.
 It can also be used if there are concerns about a student returning to study after a period of time away, for example a student who wants to return from suspension, but the College has concerns around their emotional or physical wellbeing and ability to study.

 There is also a University level Fitness to Study Panel which convenes in cases where the College process has been exhausted.
 Being involved in this process is rare, but is a possibility in all Fitness to Study cases.

 A first step in preparing for a Fitness to Study meeting with your College could be to try to locate your College’s Fitness to Study policy and procedure so you can understand where in the process you are.
 If you need help with this, email us.
-It is useful if you can tell us the answers to the following questions in your email.
+It is useful if you can tell us the answers to the following questions in your email:

 - What has happened?